The Schr\"odinger Bridge between Gaussian Measures has a Closed Form: Additional Details for

-\section{Further Experimental Results}
+\textbf{Step 3: Alternating minimization.} After the pretraining phase, we switch to minimizing \eqref{eq:loss-backward}-\eqref{eq:loss-forward} with general drifts in \eqref{eq:GSB-sde-forward}-\eqref{eq:GSB-sde-backward}.
+We carry out this step in an alternating fashion: Since the bottleneck of our framework is to simulate the trajectories of \acp{SDE}, we perform several gradient updates for one parameter before drawing another batch of samples.
+See \cref{alg:GSBflow} for a summary, and \cref{fig:overview} for an illustration.

-We present further experimental evidence in this section. \cref{fig:res_synthetic_subvp} repeats the same synthetic setup for the same baseline \cite{chen2021stochastic} as in \cref{sec:experiments}, but with the reference process changed sub-\ac{VPSDE}.
-The outcome is essentially the same as in the \ac{VESDE} case presented in the main text.
+\subsection{Further Experimental Results}

-\cref{fig:res_evo_subbranches} shows the \acroalg's prediction of cell lineages on another dataset \cite{schiebinger2019optimal}.
-The result agrees with our observations on the \cite{moon2019visualizing} dataset present in the main text, where \acroalg\ succeeds in learning the cell's differentiation into various cell lineages and capturing biological heterogeneity on a more macroscopic level.
+\cref{fig:res_evo_subbranches} shows the \acroalg's prediction of cell lineages on the \citet{moon2019visualizing} dataset but with annotated predictions to cellular sublineages.
+The result agrees with our observations on the \citet{moon2019visualizing} dataset present in the main text, where \acroalg\ succeeds in learning the cell's differentiation into various cell lineages and capturing biological heterogeneity on a more macroscopic level.

-\section{Single-Cell Datasets}
+\subsection{Single-Cell Datasets}

 We evaluate \textsc{GSBflow} on multiple datasets.
 This includes synthetic population dynamics, whose results are described in \cref{sec:synthetic}, as well as dynamics of single-cells of a human developmental process, which we cover in \cref{sec:cell}.
 In the following, we describe the data collection and data preprocessing steps.